Who was behind the jihadist attacks on Europe and North America?

 74% were known to the authorities before attack

 26% had served time in prison

 64% were citizens of the country of attack

 However, the converts were significantly more likely to have a criminal background and to have served time in prison.

-Overall, most of the attackers had a prior criminal background.
+Overall, half of the attackers had a prior criminal background.